-For a dwelling unit to be insurable, it must be equipped with locks that meet the federal standards as described below.
-State law requires that every landlord of a multiple dwelling equip the building with locks meeting federal standards.
+In order for a dwelling unit to be insurable, it must be equipped with locks that meet Federal standards as described below.
+State law requires that every landlord of a multiple dwelling equip the building with locks meeting Federal standards.
 These standards are the same as those required under the New Jersey Hotel and Multiple Dwelling Regulations.

-The regulations call for each exterior doorway to be protected by a door which, if not a sliding door, is equipped with a deadbolt lock using either an interlocking vertical bolt and striker, or a minimum 1/2-inch throw deadbolt, or a minimum 1/2-inch throw self-locking latch.
-For further information on locks, write to the Code Administrator for the county the building is in, Bureau of Housing Inspection, Department of Community Affairs, P.O.
-Box 810, Trenton, NJ 08625-0810, (609) 633-6225.
-In buildings of fewer than three (3) units, the tenant should contact the municipal building inspector or health officer for enforcement of any existing local ordinances (N.J.A.C.
-5:10-19.2).
+The regulations call for each exterior doorway to be protected by a door which, if not a sliding door, is equipped with a dead bolt lock using either an interlocking vertical bolt and striker, or a minimum 1/2-inch throw dead bolt, or a minimum 1/2-inch throw self-locking latch.
+(63) For further information on locks, write to the Code Administrator for the county the building is located in, Bureau of Housing Inspection, Department of Community Affairs, Post Office Box 810, Trenton, NJ 08625-0810, (609) 633-6210.
+In buildings of fewer than three (3) units, the tenant should contact the municipal building inspector or health officer for enforcement of any existing local ordinances.